stestagg/zen.js/README.md

 Escaping
 ---

 Care has been taken to make this library work well with escaping, for example, you can define attributes with spaces and quotes, or put '}' in a text block by escaping it.
+(Note the double-backslash required due to javascript's built-in string escaping)

 ```
 zen("a[href='http://www.google.com/?q=moore\\'s law']{Example {google search\\}}")